-Please look at the Faculty of Arts and Social Sciences How to apply page for more information.
+Please look at the Faculty of Arts and Social Sciences How to apply page for more information on how to apply for a place as an Educational Research (Independent Study) student.

 Alternatively, application forms can be obtained from: